laurenlucero/BlackStoriesMatter/README.md

     - Testing
 - We were required to use an open API that did not require OAuth or have CORS and choose an audience.
 I chose to use the Penguin Random House Rest Services API to get data about books and authors.
    - My goal was to showcase books by Black authors with a focus on children's literature.
 The audience is educators, families and youth.
 Black users can find “Mirrors”, stories they see themselves in.
 Other users visit for “Windows”, stories that give them a look into another experience.
-- My application displays titles, authors and illustrators from the API.
+- Users needed to be able to manipulate the data.
+My application displays titles, authors and illustrators from the API.
 Users can favorite books and filter by author.

 ## Wins
 This current iteration of this project is a proof of concept that I will continue building on.
 I deepened my understanding of React architecture, Router, Asynchronous JavaScript, styled-components and testing.
 This project was designed mobile-first and has an accessibility score of 100.